Immigration appeal rights

 Foreign residents of the UK no longer get a residence permit.
-The Home Office, which is responsible for migration, is instead providing access to an online eVisa.
-It stopped issuing physical residence permits from 31 October 2024 and has marked almost all existing ones with an expiry date of 31 December 2024.
+The Home Office, which is responsible for migration, instead provides access to an online eVisa.
+Almost all physical residence permits had an expiry date on or before 31 December 2024, although they are still valid for some purposes for an additional 18 months.

 An eVisa is a digital record of a person’s immigration status.
 It can be viewed online and accessed by people and organisations who need to check someone’s legal residence, such as: